 Loratadine liquid may be easier for children to take than tablets.
 The medicine will come with a plastic syringe or spoon to help you measure out the right dose.
 If you do not have a syringe or spoon, ask your pharmacist for one.
 Do not use a kitchen teaspoon as it will not measure the right amount.

 You may only need to take loratadine on a day when you have symptoms, for instance if you've been exposed to a trigger such as animal hair.
 Or you may need to take it regularly to prevent symptoms, such as hay fever during spring and summer.

 Try to take loratadine at about the same time every day.
 Choose a time that is easy to remember.

 If you forget to take a dose, take it as soon as you remember, unless it's nearly time for your next dose.
 In this case, skip the missed dose and take your next dose at the usual time.

 Do not take 2 doses to make up for a forgotten dose.

 If you often forget doses, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

 What if I take too much?

 Loratadine is generally very safe.
-Taking too much is unlikely to harm you or your child.
+If you or your child take too much, it is unlikely to harm you.